ibm-cloud-docs/vmwaresolutions/shared/shared_resizeinstance.md

 ## Procedure to resize virtual data center instances
 {: #shared_resize-procedure}

-1. From the IBM Cloud VMware Solutions Shared virtual data center instance details page, click the pencil icon next to **Resource Reservation**.
+1. From the VMware Solutions Shared virtual data center instance details page, click the pencil icon next to **Resource Reservation**.
 2. Update the values of the virtual CPU (vCPU) or RAM properties.
 3. Click the **Optional consumption-based charges** section to expand it.
 Verify the configuration and estimated price and place the order by clicking the **Modify** button.